3ph/walletconnect_qrcode_modal_dart/README.md

 ## Example
 The aim of the example app is to demonstrate simple transaction using QR code modal.
 The connected wallet has to be configured for Ethereum (Ropsten) or Algorand test network with at least 0.001 tokens available (plus fee amount for the transaction).
 After connecting to the wallet the app would try to transfer 0.001 Eth/Algo from the wallet account to the same account (you should see some fee being deducted as well).

+## Migration guide

+### 0.1.x to 0.2.x
+`selectorBuilder` was added to add more flexibility to customize the whole selector segmented control. `ModalSelectorWidget` now represents this widget.
+- `walletSegmentThumbBuilder` and `qrSegmentThumbBuilder` was moved into the new `ModalSelectorWidget`
+- `segmentedControlBackgroundColor` was renamed to `backgroundColor` and moved to `ModalSelectorWidget`
+- `segmentedControlPadding` was renamed to `padding` and moved to `ModalSelectorWidget`
+- `cardShape` was added to `ModalWidget` to represent card shape parameter

 ## Changelog